lukeskw/boost/README.md

 ## Official Documentation

-Documentation for AiAssistant can be found on the [Laravel website](https://laravel.com/docs).
+Documentation for Boost can be found on the [Laravel website](https://laravel.com/docs).

 ## Contributing

-Thank you for considering contributing to AiAssistant!
+Thank you for considering contributing to Boost!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct